rajneesh304/obsidian-sync/ServiceNow HM.md

 ## Action

 To address these challenges, I implemented a strategic approach:
 1. **Architectural Redesign**

-   - Broke down the monolithic application into discrete microservices
+	- Broke down the monolithic application into discrete
 	- Utilized Helidon framework for microservice development
 	- Implemented Kubernetes for container orchestration

 2. **Technology Integration**
    - Transitioned from ADF to VBCS-based microservices
    - Developed a standalone security utility using RBAC and JWT
    - Integrated existing REST services with new microservice architecture

 3. **Performance Optimization**
 - Implemented Read Only Data Source (RODS) for read-heavy operations

    - Designed services with clear boundaries and responsibilities